fieldtrip/website/tutorial/scripting.md

 ## Introduction

-This tutorial is intended to provide some guidelines and suggestions how to set up a chain of analysis steps that makes most efficient use of your (and your computer’s) time and is in accordance to the FieldTrip philosophy.
+This tutorial is intended to provide some guidelines and suggestions how to set up a chain of analysis steps that makes most efficient use of your (and your computer's) time and is in accordance to the FieldTrip philosophy.
 Some MATLAB basics regarding the making of your own function will also be introduced.
 The idea of batching is introduced.
 Finally some practical tips regarding computer memory usage are given as well as an example.

 The examples are about preprocessing of the data, but it does not provide detailed information about it.
 If you are interested in how to preprocess your data, you can check for example, [this](/tutorial/preprocessing) tutorial.

 ## Background

 The analysis of an experiment typically involves a lot of repetition as similar analysis steps are taken for every condition and for every subject.
 Also, the same steps are often repeated with only slightly different settings (e.g. filters, timings).
 Because of this we should program our own functions around the FieldTrip functions.
-FieldTrip functions are **not** intended to be just typed into MATLAB’s command window.
+FieldTrip functions are **not** intended to be just typed into MATLAB's command window.
 If you do, you are guaranteed to lose record of preceding steps, repeat yourself unnecessarily, or unknowingly change settings between subjects or conditions.
 Another '**no-no**' is the practice of collecting all your steps in one large m-file and copy-pasting parts in the command window.
 Besides becoming easily cluttered with previous tries, different filter settings, etc., it does not create a clear continuity between steps, and most importantly, does not permit batching.
 Batching is the ultimate aim of any analysis pipeline.
 It means that in the end most of your analysis steps can be repeated over all subjects and/or conditions with a single command.

 ## Subject m-files